 He’s 43 years old and has been named the best yoga instructor in the world.

-And he really is the real deal in the world of yoga.
+And he is the real deal in the world of yoga.
 There are no marketing spins, just authentic softly spoken real-life advice and teaching.

-He has a western psychology degree, and a masters in yoga psychology, plus he was in an ashram for 8 years, an experience he describes as “the best years of my life.”
+Pandey has a western psychology degree, and a masters in yoga psychology, plus he was in an ashram for 8 years, an experience he describes as “the best years of my life.”

 Within his yogi journey, Pandey has worked globally with cancer patients, in prisons, in armies and with every day people.